mandober/debrief.math/math.GLOSSARY.md

 ## Validity
 In logic, an argument is valid iff it takes a form that makes it impossible for the premises to be true and the conclusion nevertheless to be false.
 It is not required that a valid argument have premises that are actually true, but to have premises that, if they were true, would guarantee the truth of the argument's conclusion.

+## Value
+The results of evaluation are values - i.e. forms of the language that cannot be reduced any further and which are, at least in the simple languages, constants (e.g. Booleans, natural numbers, etc.).
+Complex languages have a more complicated notion of value.
+Run-time errors are also forms that cannot be reduced further but they are not values, but special forms.
+Also, it is possible that a language contains forms which are neither values, nor errors, but which nevertheless cannot be reduced further - these are called *diverging expressions*.
+Some languages may equate diverging forms with run-time errors and and other failures, bundling them together under the value/type called *bottom* (bottom is then a special value added to each type; a type extended with a bottom is called a *lifted type*, so functions over that type can be total).

 ## Weakening
 The weakening rule, one of the structural rules that operate directly on the structure of a deduction system, states that the hypotheses or conclusion of a sequent may be extended with additional members and still remain valid.